Micro-Influencer Marketing

 What Details Are Included in an Influencer Creative Brief?

-Cluing creators in on your content requirements means prioritizing the right details.
+Cluing creators in on your content requirements means prioritizing the right pointers.

 Below is a breakdown of what should be included in any given influencer brief: